stefanhoth/geeklist-android/README.md

 -----------------
 The app itself utilizes [ActionBarSherlock Version 4] for compability with Android 2.2 and above.

-Furthermore Google GSON is used for JSON deserialization (resolved by Maven)
+Furthermore [Google Gson] is used for JSON deserialization (resolved by Maven)

 Commiters
 -----------------